 Getting input from the public is therefore essential to informing commissioners about their constituents’ desire for clean energy.
 When the public isn't in the room, you can rest assured that profit-driven utilities are in there, making a case for expensive, polluting fossil fuels that their customers would be forced to pay for.
 Learn more.

-For over a decade, POWER has brought together over 250 congregations and thousands of Pennsylvanians from all walks of life in pursuit of equitable, just, and sustainable policy change.
+For over a decade, POWER has brought together more than 200 congregations and thousands of Pennsylvanians from all walks of life in pursuit of equitable, just, and sustainable policy change.
 The organization’s Climate Justice and Jobs program has long sought to build a transformational energy system built on four fundamental pillars: affordability, renewability, fair labor, and health and safety.

 So in 2021, as the city of Philadelphia began assessing the climate resiliency of its municipally-owned utility Philadelphia Gas Works (PGW), Royster and his team immediately took notice.
 Working with Earthjustice, the group submitted formal comments on the draft report that underscored the need for the utility to sustainably diversify and invest in geothermal energy infrastructure.